dylwon/Professor-Shorts-Gift/README.md

 # Thanks-Professor-Short

-A Collaborative Gift developed by Professor Short's current and former students Special thanks to Bryant Gonzaga for bringing this idea into fruition
+<p align="center">A Collaborative Gift developed by Professor Short's current and former students
+<p align="center">Special thanks to Bryant Gonzaga for bringing this idea into fruition
+<p align="center">EVERYTHING STILL WIP